uwe-app/website/site/docs/reference/helpers/scripts.md

 ```

 {{#> note type="warn" label="warn"}}
-If you fail to call this helper then live reload will not work.
+If you do not call this helper in a custom layout then live reload will not work.
 {{/note}}

 {{import "footer"}}